flora515/sarcasm-project-report/README.md

 #### Linguistic Analysis

-We used TF-IDF vectorization to find characteristic expressions in the comments that were labeled sarcastic in comparison to the non-sarcastic comments.
+We used TF-IDF vectorization and 1- and 2-grams to find characteristic expressions in the comments that were labeled sarcastic in comparison to the non-sarcastic comments.
 To calculate the sentiment incongruity of sarcastic and non-sarcastic comments, we obtained polarity scores by applying the Vader Sentiment Analyzer and multiplying the positive with the negative score for each comment.
-We calculated the punctuation density by normalizing the sum of punctuation characters ('!', '?', '""') in each comment by its word count.
+We calculated the emphatic punctuation density by normalizing the sum of punctuation characters ('!', '?', '""') in each comment by its word count.

 #### Topic Modeling